odisfm/zcx-core/docs/content/reference/template.md

 There may be times when then value you want to fill is impractical or impossible to write inside the braces.
 In this case you can use the `vars` option in your yaml config.

-`vars` is a dict, where each key is a variable, and each value is an expression.
+`vars` is a dict, where each key is the name of a variable, and each value is an expression.
 The variable will be assigned to the result of that expression.
 We can then reference that variable within a template string.
 For instance:

 ```yaml
 my_control: